dulrich/ulrichdev/content/links.md

 The best references for the best technologies.

 * [Coffee Script](http://coffeescript.org/): **Compiles to JS, for programmers too lazy to type ; and {.**
+* [LcodeTHW](http://learncodethehardway.org/): **Learn Code the Hard Way** Tutorial series on C, Python, Regex, Ruby, SQL, and soon a meta-tutorial on writing language tutorials.
 * [Node.js](http://nodejs.org/): **_The_ way to build modern web apps.**